avnewman/GTDef/docs/index.md

 # Welcome to GTDef

-_GTDef_ is a set of algorithms created in Matlab for modeling kinematically-described deformation from rectangular dislocations within a half-space, or layer_d medium.
+_GTDef_ is a set of algorithms created in Matlab for modeling kinematically-described deformation from rectangular dislocations within a half-space, or layered medium.

 Created by the [Newman Research Group at Georgia Tech](http://geophysics.eas.gatech.edu/anewman).